 Integration and dependencies

-Insert a description and/or visualisation (figure) of the dependencies to other tools.

-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the dependencies to other tools introduced by this release.

 All communication between clients and servers is via the EGI Message Broker network using the APEL SSM package.
 The SSM software can be configured to send or receive messages.
 Where the messages are destined for is controlled by the queue, which is set in the SSM configuration.

 The central APEL server uses the EGI service registry (GOCDB) to get a list of APEL endpoints so that only data from endpoints correctly defined in GOCDB are processed.